NASA's Orion Spacecraft

 • Redundancy: When coming back home quickly isn’t an option, redundant systems will ensure that critical elements such as computers remain operable if something goes wrong.

-The People of Orion
+People of Orion

-Beyond Artemis
+Beyond Orion

 Mars Base Camp is Lockheed Martin’s vision for sending humans to Mars in about a decade.
 The concept is simple: transport astronauts from Earth, via the Moon, to a Mars-orbiting science laboratory where they can perform real-time scientific exploration, analyze Martian rock and soil samples, and confirm the ideal place to land humans on the surface in the 2030s.

-Orion Images
+Images